-What Types of Books Does Jessica Content Edit?
+What Types of Books Do I Content Edit?

-How Much Does Jessica Charge for Content Editing?
+How Much Do I Charge for Content Editing?

-To calculate a ballpark estimate of how much it would cost you for my content editing services, multiply your project’s word count by $0.025.
-If you have an 80,000-word project, multiply that 80,000 by $0.025, and you will see an approximate total cost of $2,000 to have your project content edited.
+To calculate an estimate of how much it would cost you for my content editing services, multiply your project’s word count (or estimated word count) by $0.025.
+For example, for an 80,000-word project:

-How Long Does It Take Jessica to Content Edit a Project?
+How Long Does It Take For Me to Content Edit a Project?

 All payments are accepted via Paypal.
 However, alternative arrangements via another service, check, or money order can be made.

-A deposit of 50% of the total fee is required at the scheduling of the project.
-For example, if your total fee is $1,000, you will be invoiced $500 at the time of scheduling.
+Unless the client is utilizing a monthly payment plan, a deposit of 50% of the total fee is required at the start of the project.
+For example, if your total fee is $1,000, you will be invoiced $500 at the beginning of the project.

 The second half of the project fee is due at the completion of the project, prior to the project being returned to the client.

-How Do I Reserve a Spot on Jessica’s Schedule for Content Editing?
+How Do Clients Reserve a Spot on My Schedule for Content Editing?

-Simply fill out the form under the “contact” option at the top of the screen, and I will be in touch with you via email ASAP to get everything set up!
+Simply fill out the form on the contact page, and I will be in touch with you via email ASAP to get everything set up!